kbentley7/HW5DAYPLANNER/README.md

 # background
-This is my second attempt with completing a Day Planne
+This is my second attempt with completing a Day Planner

+# Technology used
+* [Bootstrap] (https://getbootstrap.com/) - styling framework used

+* HTML

+* CSS

+* JavaScript

+* Git